Matejkob/ghidra/DevGuide.md

 Import the newly generated GhidraDev projects into an Eclipse that supports this type of project.

+> [!NOTE]
-__Note:__ If you are getting compilation errors related to PyDev and CDT, go into Eclipse's preferences, and under _Target Platform_, activate _/Eclipse GhidraDevPlugin/GhidraDev.target_.
+> If you are getting compilation errors related to PyDev and CDT, go into Eclipse's
+> preferences, and under _Target Platform_, activate _/Eclipse GhidraDevPlugin/GhidraDev.target_.

 See [GhidraDevPlugin/build_README.txt](GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/build_README.txt)
 for instructions on how to build the GhidraDev plugin.